Aretha Franklin: 1980–2007: Arista years

-Over a year later in 1986, Franklin issued her sixth Arista release, Aretha (sometimes referred to as Aretha '86).
+On October 27, 1986, Franklin issued her sixth Arista release, Aretha (sometimes referred to as Aretha '86).
 The Walden-produced album went gold on the strength of her globally successful duet with George Michael, "I Knew You Were Waiting (For Me)", which became her first single in nearly twenty years to top the Billboard Hot 100 and also topped the charts in the United Kingdom and Australia and resulted in Grammy wins for Franklin.
 Other hit singles on Aretha included a pop-rock rendition of "Jumpin' Jack Flash", culled from the Whoopi Goldberg-starring film of the same name, and "Jimmy Lee".

 Throughout 1987, Franklin provided vocals to the theme songs of the TV shows A Different World and Together.
 Also in 1987, the artist performed "America the Beautiful" at WWE's Wrestlemania III; one source states that "to this day her WrestleMania III performance might be the most memorable" of the event openers by many artists.
 That same year, Franklin released her second full-length gospel album, One Lord, One Faith, One Baptism, which was recorded at her late father's New Bethel church.

 After 1988, "Franklin never again had huge hits", according to Rolling Stone.
-In 1989, Franklin reunited with Narada Michael Walden on the album, Through the Storm.
+In 1989, Franklin reunited with Narada Michael Walden on the album Through the Storm.
 Despite the appearances of Elton John and fellow label mate and "honorary niece" Whitney Houston, the album sold poorly, as did her 1991 follow-up, What You See is What You Sweat.
 Both albums attempted to bring Franklin to the new jack swing era but were critical failures as well.

 Franklin returned to the charts in 1993 with the house song "A Deeper Love", which was featured on the soundtrack to Sister Act 2: Back in the Habit and topped the Billboard Dance Club Play chart and was a UK top five hit.
-A year later, Franklin began working with Babyface, landing her first top forty single in five years with the R&B ballad, "Willing to Forgive".
+A year later, Franklin began working with Babyface, landing her first top 40 single in five years with the R&B ballad, "Willing to Forgive".

 In 1995, Franklin portrayed Aunt Em in the Apollo Theater revival of The Wiz.
 That year, Franklin contributed to the soundtrack of Waiting to Exhale, after being handpicked by Whitney Houston to perform the ballad "It Hurts Like Hell", which reached the Billboard R&B charts.

 Three years after that, Franklin released the album, A Rose Is Still a Rose, which produced her final top 40 single with the title track, with both the album and single earning gold certifications.